Reveal Video Coaching

 Quantitative Survey - Research Support

 Reveal's coaching features had a rolling launch in the latter half of 2023, and the first round of quarterly recurring post-launch feedback/product-market fit surveys launched in Q4.
-Colin was the primary researcher, but he brought me and Mimi onboard to propose survey questions, swarm the data analysis, and share our learnings.
+I collaborated with the other coaching researchers to propose survey questions, swarm the data analysis, and share our learnings.

 One of my contributions to this research included a coaching sentiment analysis.
 We provided participants with a list of sentiment words and asked them to select ones that best reflected their experience.
-This gave us a better understanding of coaching's brand identity and product reception across different user groups.
+This gave us a better understanding of coaching's brand identity and product reception across different user groups, and this data complimented other the other methodologies used in the survey, such as Kano analysis and product market fit priority matrices.

 In-Depth Interviews on Post Launch Feedback

 In Q2 of 2024, about six months after releasing the coaching platform, enough time had passed to reasonably interview customers about their experience with the new features.
-To complement the quantitative work we had already done, I conducted a hour long structured interview focusing heavily on qualitative questions such as the subjective experience and the perceived effects coaching had on participants' workflow.
+To complement the quantitative work we had already done, I conducted interviews that focused heavily on product market fit, feature usage, and the effects of coaching on user workflows.
+This would help us to understand what aspects of coaching were still a challenge for users, what features users were the most drawn to, and how coaching adoption has changed user behavior.

 As described in previous sections, I analyzed this data and shared it back with my wider cross-functional team.
 My contributions to this post launch research helped evaluate the coaching platform's initial reception, identify gaps in the experience, and inform new iterations of existing features.